Compare HVAC Costs Across

 What homeowners actually paid for hvac replacement in 85 U.S. cities.
-All from government building permits.
+Sourced from real government building permits.

 Typical costs across all cities with data.